Timeline of the COVID-19 pandemic in 2019

 This article documents the chronology and epidemiology of SARS-CoV-2 in 2019, the virus that causes coronavirus disease 2019 (COVID-19) and is responsible for the COVID-19 pandemic.
 The first human cases of COVID-19 known to have been identified were in Wuhan, Hubei, China, in December 2019.
-It marked the beginning of the 2019-2020 COVID-19 outbreak in mainland China.
+It marked the beginning of the 2019–2020 COVID-19 outbreak in mainland China.

 Unconfirmed reports of early cases

-A September 2020 review noted about the hypothetical possibility that the COVID-19 infection had already spread to Europe in 2019 by presumptive evidences including pneumonia case numbers and radiology in France and Italy in November and December.
+A September 2020 review noted the hypothetical possibility that the COVID-19 infection had already spread to Europe in 2019 by presumptive evidences including pneumonia case numbers and radiology in France and Italy in November and December.
 However, a subsequent retrospective surveillance report determined there was no evidence of SARS-CoV-2 circulation in Rome (Italy) during this period.

 Some medical and environmental analyses in Italy, France, and the US found results which suggested the virus was circulating prior to December 2019 by several weeks.
 A WHO report states: "the study findings were not confirmed, methods used were not standardized, and serological assays may suffer from non-specific signals".
 It urges further investigation of these potential early events.

-October and November
+November

-According to an ABC news report, the American National Center for Medical Intelligence shared intelligence regarding a potential respiratory disease in Wuhan.
+According to an ABC news report, the American National Center for Medical Intelligence shared intelligence in late November, based on analysis of wire and computer intercepts and satellite images, regarding a potential respiratory disease in Wuhan.
 This was denied by the Pentagon.
 On 13 March 2020, the South China Morning Post reported that Chinese government records suggest that the first case of infection with COVID-19 could be traced back to a 55-year-old Hubei resident on 17 November.

 On 23 May 2021, The Wall Street Journal reported that newly disclosed U.S. intelligence obtained that three researchers working at the BSL-4 laboratory of the Wuhan Institute of Virology were hospitalized with COVID-like symptoms.
 The report added weight to calls for a broader probe into the theory that the COVID-19 virus could have escaped from a laboratory.
 However, a WHO report states "introduction through a laboratory incident was considered to be an extremely unlikely pathway".
 Since then, the head of the WHO COVID-19 origins investigative team, Peter Ben Embarek, has stated that the Chinese authorities exerted pressure on the WHO report conclusions, and that he in fact considers an infection via a researcher's field samples to be a "likely" scenario.

 1 December

 Symptoms of the index case, or patient zero, began on 1 December.
 The man had not been to the Huanan Seafood Wholesale Market.
 His family was unaffected, and no epidemiological link was found between him and the other laboratory-confirmed cases as of 2 January.

-Two antibody studies in the United States suggested a presence of SARS-CoV-2 in the United States in December 2019.